Introduction to OMiCC

 As an initial proxy for gauging the utility of a publicly available CGP, one can inspect its usage in OMiCC in terms of the number of compendia the CGP has been used in.
 We also encourage users in the OMiCC community to provide professional profiles, e.g., information regarding professional expertise and publications, which can be helpful for the community to assess whether CGPs authored by a user fall within her/his domain of professional expertise.

-- GEO studies can be searched using keywords extracted from fields associated with study records and can be filtered using technology platforms (e.g., restricting to human or mouse only, or to specific platforms by expanding on the “Filter on Platform” option).
+- Studies can be searched using keywords extracted from fields associated with study records and can be filtered using technology platforms (e.g., restricting to human or mouse only, or to specific platforms by expanding on the “Filter on Platform” option).
 Popular platforms are highlighted in bold.

-- GEO studies in the OMiCC database can be browsed by clicking "Search" without any keywords (or by clicking the "Browse All" button).
+- Studies in the OMiCC database can be browsed by clicking "Search" without any keywords (or by clicking the "Browse All" button).

 - To search within the studies that have at least one publicly available CGP, check the option "Studies with public Comparison Group Pairs."